martingrgv/ShapesOOP/README.md

 # Shape Area App
-### The app is a simple explanation of how OOP is used and understanding of  OOP consepts such as:
+### The app is a simple explanation of the 4 main concepts of OOP:
 * Encapsulation
+* Abstraction
 * Inheritance
 * Polymorphism